wellatleastitried/SecurityPlus/README.md

 When a target is specifically chosen for a phishing attack, it is often referred to as **Spear Phishing**.
 Spear Phishing of a high profile target with higher levels of access (such as a CEO or CFO since these targets would have direct access to the corporate bank account) is referred to as **Whaling**.\
 Prepending, in the context of spam and phishing, is when the sender adds information to the message to legitimize it (A common example being adding "Re: " to the subject line to make the email appear as a reply).
 ## Indicators of Attacks
+### Threat Actors
+-  State-sponsored Attacks: North Korea, China, Russia
+  -  APT (Advanced Persistent Threats)
+-  Internal Threats:
+  -  80% of all fraud is initiated from within the organization
+  -  $2/3$ of security-related incidents from within are unintentional
+### Attack Vectors
+A means of creating a compromise and accessing a system.
+-  Direct access
+-  Backdoor software
+-  Email
+-  Gaining information from source like social media, keyloggers, etc
+#### Cyber Kill Chain
+1. Reconnaissance: Attacker researches target network and attempts to identify vulnerabilities
+2. Weaponization: The attacker either adapts an existing remote access malware weapon or creates a new one, tailored to one or more vulnerabilities identified in the previous step
+3. Delivery: The attacker transmits the weapon to the target (e.g., via email, attachments, links to malicious websites, or USB drives)
+4. Exploitation: The malware weapon triggers, which takes action on the target to exploit one or more vulnerabilities and compromise the host
+5. Installation: The malware weapon installs an access point (such as a backdoor) usable by the attacker
+6. Command and Control: The malware enables the attacker to have "hands on the keyboard" persistent access to the target network
+7. Actions and Objective: The attacker takes actions to achieve their goals, such as data exfiltration, data destruction, or encryption for ransom
 ### Threat Vectors
   - Viruses: Usually require a host file and user interaction
     - Fileless viruses do not need a host